 Why is Webb not serviceable like Hubble?

 Hubble is in low-Earth orbit, located approximately 375 miles (600 km) away from the Earth, and is therefore readily accessible for servicing.
-Webb will be operated at the second Sun-Earth Lagrange point, located approximately 1 million miles (1.5 million km) away from the Earth, and will therefore be beyond the reach of any crewed vehicle currently being planned for the next decade.
+Webb operates at the second Sun-Earth Lagrange point, located approximately 1 million miles (1.5 million km) away from the Earth, and will therefore be beyond the reach of any crewed vehicle currently being planned for the next decade.
 In the early days of the Webb project, studies were conducted to evaluate the benefits, practicality and cost of servicing Webb either by human space flight, by robotic missions, or by some combination such as retrieval to low-Earth orbit.
 Those studies concluded that the potential benefits of servicing do not offset the increases in mission complexity, mass and cost that would be required to make Webb serviceable, or to conduct the servicing mission itself.

-Why not assemble Webb in orbit?
+Why did we not assemble Webb in orbit?

 Various scenarios were studied, and assembling in orbit was determined to be unfeasible.

 We examined the possibility of in-orbit assembly for Webb.
 The International Space Station does not have the capability to assemble precision optical structures.
 Additionally, space debris that resides around the space station could have damaged or contaminated Webb’s optics.
-Webb’s deployment happens far above low Earth orbit and the debris that is found there.
+Webb’s deployment happened far above low Earth orbit and the debris that is found there.